maddana/Jprogram/src/day5/ noteday5.md

 ## Encapsulation

 * The data is hidden to the users

+## Questions

-Q Accept two number perform add,sub,mult and division without control Structure.
+* Q.1 Accept two number perform add,sub,mult and division without control Structure.

-Q. To accept student id and name if student id is created allow him to enter the marks detail.
+* # Q.2 To accept student id and name if student id is created allow him to enter the marks detail.
+*  Ans.2 StudentDetails.java and StudentDetailsMain.java